Customer Service in Spain – FYI, it’s not the world’s greatest

 Mr Chorizo.

 P.S.
 What do you think?
 Am I wrong about customer service in Spain?
-Am I being unreasonable for thinking people should acknowledge my basic humanity if I’m giving them money?
+Am I being unreasonable for thinking people should acknowledge my humanity if I’m giving them money?
 Are you a Vice President at a Spanish bank who wants to apologize for all the problems I’ve had?
 Either way, hit me up, right here in the comments…

 P.P.S.
 Here are some more observations about Spanish culture, if you’re into that kind of thing.
 And here’s a bit about cultural differences between Spain and the US.
 Have fun!